Why Is My Cactus Falling Over? (And How To Fix It)

 Cactus plants require very little water (usually once every one to two weeks) and cannot tolerate standing water in their soil for long periods.

-If you have been watering your cactus too often or using a soil that doesn’t drain well, the excess water will cause the soil to become waterlogged, and the plant will be unable to absorb moisture from the ground.
+If you have been watering your cactus too often or using soil that doesn’t drain well, the excess water will cause the soil to become waterlogged, and the plant will be unable to absorb moisture from the ground.

 How To Fix It